-Novavax has created a fourth COVID-19 vaccine using moth cells and tree bark.
+A fourth COVID-19 vaccine has been authorized in the United States.
+Called Novavax, it's a more traditional vaccine that uses moth cells and tree bark.
 Instead of an mRNA vaccine (Pfizer, Moderna) or a viral vector vaccine (Johnson & Johnson), Novavax is a subunit protein vaccine.

 Infectious diseases expert Diana Florescu, MD, led the phase 3 clinical trial of the Novavax vaccine at the University of Nebraska Medical Center (UNMC).
 "Diversity in vaccine production helps increase the number of patients vaccinated," says Dr. Florescu.
 "Some might not accept mRNA vaccines, while others may be allergic to certain ingredients."

 How does the Novavax vaccine work?

 The Novavax COVID-19 vaccine contains a protein (made using moth cells) plus an adjuvant (made from tree bark).
 An adjuvant is an ingredient added to boost a person's immune response, creating higher levels of antibodies.